Milo-group/DeniMS/README.md

 - `-val_fraction`: Validation set fraction (default: 0.05)
 - `-test_fraction`: Test set fraction (default: 0.05)

-It is also possible to download the preprocessed filtered dataset and the molecular graph dictionary from [TO BE COMPLETED] -->
+It is also possible to download the preprocessed filtered dataset and the molecular graph dictionary from [Zenodo](https://zenodo.org/records/18539020)
+-->

 ### Stage 1: Contrastive Training

 Train the contrastive model to learn aligned representations between MS spectra and molecular structures.
+A trained version can also be downloaded from [Zenodo](https://zenodo.org/records/18539020).

 #### Basic Training